Free Educational, Mindfulness, and the Arts Resources for Kids

 Virtual Summer Camps: Free half-day summer camps are a week long, with enrichment-based classes in subjects like foreign languages, chess, theater, coding, Minecraft, how to be a detective, photography and more.

-Hundreds of free book titles from Audible – kids can stream hundreds of titles in 6 languages for free.
+Hundreds of free book titles from Audible – kids can stream hundreds of titles in 6 languages for free through Audible with an Amazon Prime membership.

 Art and music classes on Udemy – more than 100,000 online courses are available, from piano & guitar to drawing & photoshop.